Access photogrammetry data

 Download button

-A zipped folder named 3DBuildings automatically downloads to your computer's default download location.
+A zipped folder named 3DBuildings is downloaded to your computer's default download location.

-9. Unzip the 3DBuildings .zip file and extract its contents to a suitable location on your computer.
+10. Extract the 3DBuildings .zip file to a suitable location on your computer.

 Note:

 Make sure that the file path to your 3DBuildings folder does not contain any files with spaces.
-It will cause an error later in the workflow.
+Spaces in the file path will cause an error later in the workflow.

 Now that you have the required data from the city and the solution's ArcGIS Pro project, you'll add the city's data to the 3D Buildings solution's scene, or 3D map.

 2. On the ribbon, click the Map tab.
-In the Layer group, click Add Data.
+In the Layer group, click the Add Data button.

 Add Data button